Integrated threat theory: Tourists

-Tourism can bring different groups into contact and has thus been the subject of some research on inter-group relations using ITT.
-For example, Ward and Berno (2011) used ITT and contact hypothesis as theoretical backgrounds for predicting attitudes about tourism in Fiji and New Zealand.
+Tourism can bring different groups into contact and has thus been the subject of some research on intergroup relations using ITT.
+For example, Ward & Berno (2011) used ITT and contact hypothesis as theoretical backgrounds for predicting attitudes about tourism in Fiji and New Zealand.
 They collected data through surveys, which included measures of perceived impact of tourism, contact with tourists, the four aspects of the original ITT, and attitudes towards tourists.
 Following the expectations of ITT, the data showed that lower levels of perceived realistic threat, symbolic threat, and intergroup anxiety, and more positive stereotypes were useful predictors of positives attitudes about tourism.
 Monterubio (2016) applied ITT in studying negative attitudes towards spring break tourists in Cancun, Mexico.
 Data was collected through interviews with Cancun residents, which included questions about the social impact of spring break and attitudes towards spring breakers.
 Transcripts of these interviews were then analyzed for themes, including the four components of the original ITT.
 The results suggested that realistic threats and intergroup anxiety were relevant aspects of prejudice against spring break tourists, largely because of the influence of their behavior.
+Olaghere (2023) used ITT in an exploratory sequential study to investigate the impacts of tourism on residents of the Seychelles islands.
+Data were obtained through a mixed method (interviews and questionnaire surveys) along the four components of ITT.
+Realistic threats included restricted access to certain beaches, economic leakages, and increasing strain on infrastructure.
+Symbolic threats were increases in incidents of prostitution and drug use.
+Analyses of the results further indicated that the residents perceived the threats to be outweighed by the benefits and therefore retained positive attitudes towards tourists.
+The results did not support intergroup anxiety and negative stereotypes.

 Critique of the theory

-Stephan & Renfro (2002) updated ITT into the two-factor model and admitted that “ultimately, the model is circular.”
+Stephan & Renfro (2002) updated ITT into the two-factor model and admitted that "ultimately, the model is circular."
 The theory states that perceived threat leads to prejudice but the outcomes of that prejudice itself can also lead into increased perceived threat.

 Anxiety/Uncertainty Management Theory counters the way that ITT conceptualizes anxiety as harmful for relationships between social groups.
 Instead, it understands anxiety as helpful for leading to more effective communication between groups.